NASCAR 25 review: Crosses the finish line with gamers

 The physics have improved with smoother drive and reactive turning.
 Corners and bumps can unsettle the car or help gain speed from runs.
 Drafting is also a highlight which creates intense pack racing.

-Unlike “21: Ignition,” which had decent physics, glitches would crash the game and ruin the driving experience, “NASCAR 25” runs smoothly with fewer glitches.
+Unlike “21: Ignition,” which had decent physics though glitches would crash the game and ruin the driving experience, “NASCAR 25” runs smoothly with fewer glitches.

-The graphics have also been enhanced thanks to developer Unreal Engine.
+The graphics are enhanced thanks to developer Unreal Engine.
 The cars and tracks were scanned and built from the ground up by iRacing and brought the data from their simulator to the game.

-As for career “NASCAR 25” offers an in-depth look into rising in the ranks of stock car racing.
+As for the carrer mode, “NASCAR 25” offers an in-depth look into rising in the ranks of stock car racing.
 As the players team progresses in the season, you will work up from ARCA to the Cup Series by gaining funds, hiring crew members and upgrades to your race car.

-Even though this game runs smoothly with few glitches, it is not free of minor bugs.
-Features like the paint booth, when customising a certain area in the booth, or making a repair in career mode, the game can unexpectedly crash.
+Though the game runs smoothly with few glitches, it’s not free of minor bugs.
+Features like the paint booth, used when customising a certain area in the booth, or making a repair in career mode, the game can unexpectedly crash.

-Speaking of crashes, the wreckage physics when cars collide are lackluster.
-Hitting the wall would feel tame and spinning out feels slow.
-Also when the caution comes out, there is no caution replay showing the crash on track.
+Speaking of crashes, the wreckage physics during car collisions are lackluster.
+Hitting the wall or other cars would feel tame and spinning out feels slow.
+Also when the caution comes out, there is no replay showing the crash on track.

-And the AI drivers wreck too often, which becomes a hazard for the player, which turns races into wreckfests.
+And the AI drivers wreck too often, which becomes a hazard and turns races into wreckfests.
 The good news is iRacing is listening to the players, making quick patches and hotfixes.

 “NASCAR 25” is a solid racing game for race fans and gamers alike.
 The realism, presentation and features have made this title the best NASCAR game in a while.

-After past titles like “21: Ignition” have disappointed fans, this game is a breath of fresh air for anyone who wants a true NASCAR gaming experience, and this game delivers on every level.
-It’s not perfect, but it’s enjoyable and a step in the right direction for NASCAR gaming’s future.
-This game gets an 8/10.
+After previous titles like “21: Ignition” were disappointments, this game is a breath of fresh air for anyone who wants a true NASCAR gaming experience, and this game delivers on every level.
+It’s not perfect, but it’s enjoyable and a step in the right direction for NASCAR gamings future.

 You must be logged in to post a comment.